jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

-# Open Letter to Chairman and CEO Jamie Dimon
+# Open Letter to JPMorganChase Chairman and CEO Jamie Dimon

 We, the workers of JPMorganChase (JPMC), are concerned about the future of our workplace: its integrity, employee satisfaction, and the toxicity that metastasized in our company